thegetty/inventories-and-surveys/content/part-1/chapter-3.md

 See **Fiscal Support** in the sidebar for examples of the latter two approaches.

-### What Measures Are Needed to Monitor and Evaluate How Well-Defined Inventory Outcomes Are Being Achieved?
+### What Measures Are Needed to Monitor and Evaluate How Well-Defined Inventory Outcomes Are Being Achieved? {##what-measures-are}

 It is recommended that heritage organizations consider establishing systems to monitor and periodically evaluate aspects of their inventory program.
 By defining specific outcomes and related indicators over defined time periods, organizations can assess the extent to which defined outcomes are achieved.
 Topical areas for assessment might include currency and comprehensiveness of inventory information, compliance with data standards, data security, levels of access and external engagement, delivery of services, and assessing the appropriateness of infrastructure, resources, and management.

 Heritage organizations might additionally consider evaluating their inventories with respect to the key qualities required for effective heritage management outlined in [chapter 1](/part-1/chapter-1/).
 These efforts can ultimately help identify areas in need of improvement, attention, and/or further investment.
 For example, inventory information currency can be assessed to help identify specific areas in need of updates through new data collection activities, such as surveys.
 See **Monitoring and Evaluation** in the sidebar for examples of auditing systems.

-### How Might the Interactions of Multiple Inventories across a Heritage Sector Be Improved?
+### How Might the Interactions of Multiple Inventories across a Heritage Sector Be Improved? {#how-might-the-interactions-improve}

 In many heritage sectors multiple heritage inventories need to interact with one another, which tends to involve a number of complexities and other challenges.
 For example, information from regional or local inventories may need to be integrated into or shared with a corresponding national inventory, or information from local inventories may need to be integrated into or shared with a state or provincial inventory.
 This integration can be further complicated by additional heritage organizations responsible for collecting inventory-level information within a given sector, such as public works or transportation agencies or managers of heritage sites or areas.